-Whole Wheat Pasta with Walnut-Sage Pesto and Roasted Delicata Squash
+Walnut Sage Pesto Pasta with Roasted Delicata Squash

 Whole wheat pasta is tossed with homemade walnut-sage pesto and topped with roasted delicata squash!
-This vegetarian dish comes together quickly, but is elegant enough to be served for special occasions.
+This vegetarian pasta recipe comes together quickly, but is elegant enough to be served for special occasions.

-Say hello to your new favorite fall pasta!
+Say hello to your new favorite fall pasta: walnut sage pesto pasta with roasted squash!

 Whole wheat pasta (any shape or size!) is tossed with walnut-sage pesto and topped with crispy sage leaves and roasted delicata squash.
 If you’ve haven’t tried delicata squash (they are the small, oblong yellow-and-green ones!), they are one of the most weeknight friendly winter squash varieties as they require minimal fuss and zero peeling.
 The skin is actually thin and edible.